 The project is 100% free, 100% inclusive, and Canadian-based; it includes mandatory student safety and security components, and provides extra support for schools lacking access to technology or reliable internet service.

 Join me to learn more about how your students discover their intrinsic worth, creative powers, and ability to impact and shape their world by getting involved in A Kids’ Guide to Canada!

 Blogs as Digital Portfolios for

-Description: With the rapid integration of technology into our classroom programs, it is imperative that educators develop a innovator’s mindset and think critically about using technology effectively to further the process of learning.
-I will highlight how K-8 educators in the AMDSB are leveraging the power of a digital learning platform (Edublogs) to develop 21st Century Competencies, as well as design, create, and integrate digital learning experiences that utilize technology to transform learning into high levels of achievement for students.
-Experience how students in the AMDSB are engaging in inquiry-based learning partnerships with students in their own classes and with global learning partners to start conversations, find answers to their questions, document their learning, make a difference, take action, and drive change.
-Student blogs, digital portfolios, and the EdTech Learning Community are the tools that will be discussed.
-More information about my work can be found on my blog: EdTech Learning Community
+Description: With the rapid integration of technology into our classroom programs, it is imperative that educators think critically about using that technology effectively to further the process of learning.
+Empowering students to build their own digital portfolios is one of the most effective ways to integrate technology in a rich and meaningful way.
+Learn how to leverage the power of a digital learning platform (Edublogs) to ensure students develop 21st Century Competencies, while exploring all aspects of the curriculum through deep learning tasks.
+Experience how to design, create, and integrate digital learning experiences that transform learning into high levels of achievement for students.
+Explore how thousands of elementary students in the AMDSB are building digital portfolios and engaging in inquiry-based learning partnerships with students in their own classes and with global learning partners to start conversations, find answers to their questions, network, document their learning, develop new literacy skills and a positive digital footprint.
+(Ontario Ministry of Education TLLP 2013 – 2016)

 Designing New Literacies

 Description: Literacy has always been defined by technology.